Do neutrinos dream in 5D? Towards a comprehensive extra-dimensional neutrino phenomenology: 5D Bulk Fermions

 Technically, consistency of the 4D EFT requires the KK decomposition to be truncated at some $n_\text{max}\equiv N$.
 KK-modes with larger $n$ are associated with heavier modes, and their masses must not exceed the UV cut-off.
 This is expected to be of the order of the extra-dimensional Planck mass, $M_5$,\footnote{An example of explicit computation of the cut-off can be found, e.g. in Ref.~\cite{deGiorgi:2021xvm}.}

 where $\bar{M}_P$ is the reduced 4D Planck mass.
-The dominant constraint on the size of the extra dimension comes from studying modifications of Newton's law at different length scales~\cite{Hoskins:1985tn,Bordag:2001qi,Mostepanenko:2001fx,Chiaverini:2002cb,Long:2003dx,Chen:2014oda,Tan:2016vwu,Lee:2020zjt}, leading to $1/R\gtrsim 10^{-2}$~eV.
-In practice, the number of modes that can be included is so large that the limit $N\to\infty$ yields stable results and simplifies the analytical expressions.
+The dominant constraint on the size of the extra dimension comes from studying modifications of Newton's law at different length scales~\cite{Hoskins:1985tn,Bordag:2001qi,Mostepanenko:2001fx,Chiaverini:2002cb,Long:2003dx,Chen:2014oda,Tan:2016vwu,Lee:2020zjt}, leading to $1/R\gtrsim 10^{-2}$~eV.~\footnote{Complementary bounds, yet weaker for this scenario, come from a range of astrophysical probes~\cite{Hannestad:2001jv,Hannestad:2001xi,Hannestad:2003yd,Cembranos:2017vgi,Fiorillo:2025zzx,Hardy:2025ajb,Garcia-Cely:2025ula}.} In practice, the number of modes that can be included is so large that the limit $N\to\infty$ yields stable results and simplifies the analytical expressions.
 In the rest of the work, we will derive results keeping $N$ finite and take the limit $N\to\infty$ at the very end.